Philosophy, Computing, and Artificial Intelligence

 "if I am hungry, I find food and eat it"

-is instantiated in the animal so that it functions as a maintenance goal.
+functions as a maintenance goal.
 When the animal registers the truth of the antecedent (has the belief "I am hungry" in its KB), the content of the consequent is activated as an achievement goal.
 The achievement goal moves the animal to take steps to find food and eat it.

 The Fox's Achievement Goal